Woman blames social-media ‘trend’ after would-be thieves attempt to steal Kia by exploiting security flaw

 Smart has filed a report with Lapel Police.
 She claims the police haven’t seen any similar cases.

-Other departments across the country, however, have acknowledged similar break-ins and thefts, citing the lack of an immobilization device on certain Kia and Hyundai models.
+However, other departments across the country have acknowledged similar break-ins and thefts, citing the lack of an immobilization device on certain Kia and Hyundai models.
 In Norfolk, Virginia, police have observed a 35% increase in Kia and Hyundai thefts in the first half of July alone, WAVY reported.
 And police in other municipalities, like Beloit, Wisconsin, and Kentwood, Michigan, are urging Kia and Hyundai owners to take extra precautions.

 The problem, according to authorities, concerns a design flaw which allows a driver to start the cars after gaining access to the steering column.
 Thieves are exploiting this flaw, and some are posting their illegal antics online, Sgt.
 Eric Brunner of the Kent County Sheriff’s Department in Michigan told Nexstar’s WOOD.